Spontaneous sex for less than $2/day

 In addition to the undesirable side effects associated with tramadol, there’s also a risk of misuse and addiction.

 Like with other opioids, abuse of tramadol — particularly in the context of long-term treatment — is a major problem both in the United States and around the world.
-Many people who use drugs like tramadol experience addiction.
+Many people who use drugs in the same class as tramadol experience addiction.

-One double-blind, placebo-controlled, crossover trial of on-demand tramadol use found that side effects can be considered tolerable and reversible, but the potential risk of drug dependence is a limiting factor that should not be overlooked.
+Researchers note that the potential risk of drug dependence is a limiting factor that should not be overlooked when prescribing tramadol for PE

-They may also suggest making changes to your habits and lifestyle so that you can use tramadol appropriately, such as limiting your alcohol consumption and avoiding all illicit or recreational drugs, which can increase your risk of harmful side effects or life-threatening overdose.
+They may also suggest making changes to your lifestyle so that you can use tramadol appropriately, such as limiting your alcohol consumption and avoiding all illicit or recreational drugs, which can increase your risk of harmful side effects or overdose.

 Make sure to closely follow your healthcare provider’s instructions and, if needed, inform them as soon as possible if you have concerns about tramadol dependence.